camille500/RTW2/readme.md

 * [x] [`Path`](https://www.npmjs.com/package/path) For using paths
 * [x] [`oAuth`](https://www.npmjs.com/package/oauth) oAuth API for NodeJS
 * [x] [`HTTP`](https://www.npmjs.com/package/socket.io) Package for HTTP servers

+## Dev-dependencies
+This are the packages for developing, these are not necessary for the application to work.

+* [x] [`Nodemon`](https://npmjs.com/package/nodemon) Run your app while restarting on changes in files

 ## Finished ToDo's
 * [x] Enable oAuth for logging in with Twitter